chandanareddy-enugala/chandanareddy-enugala/README.md

 **About me**
 ------------
-Hi I am a passionate engineer 👨 having knowledge in predictive modelling, data processing, and data mining algorithms to solve challenging 🚀 business problems.
+Hi I am a passionate ML engineer 👨 having knowledge in predictive modelling, data processing, and data mining algorithms to solve challenging 🚀 business problems.
 Strong background in Python libraries and knowledge of various types of machine learning techniques, developing end-to-end Master's projects with all cloud like AWS, SQL and productionize the Machine Learning models with Heroku.
 And I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.

 Apart from my research on Artificial intelligence , I enjoy listening music 🎧 and traveling 🏖️ and playing X-Boxgames 🎮.